Axanthic-Game-Studios/Lands-of-Icaria/LOG.md

 Updates

+- Strawberry Bushes can be composted now
+- Vine Reeds can be composted with a Chance of 65 % instead of 50 % now
+- Barrel Racks of every Type can be used as Fuel now
+- Vine Reeds can be used as Fuel now
+- Decorated Pots in Villages now contain Loot and drop said Loot when the Decorate Pot is getting destroyed
 - removing Chest Labels from an Icaria Chest now is done with Shears instead of an empty Hand and Right-Clicking while sneaking
 - empty Barrel Racks of all Types no longer have a Collision Hitbox, allowing easier Pass-Through for Players and other Entities
 - now several ground-covering Blocks play corresponding Sounds when walking above instead of playing Stepping Sounds from the Block below, this is true for Fallen Leaves and Moss